 Vinsanto sweet wine from Santorini

 It all begins with the unique terroir of the island of Santorini in Greece.
 The volcanic soil, the dry, anhydrous climate, the sun-scorched terrain and the vines which are shaped like baskets in order to protect the grapes from the harsh winds, create some of the best sweet wines in the world.
 Vinsanto is one of them, made from the white grape varieties Asyrtico, Aidani and Atheri.
 Because the grapes are harvested and left under the sun (straw wine) it has a deep amber color while a more mature wine can have a brown/red color.
-Tasting it you’ll recognize sweet spices like cinnamon and cloves, dried fruit like apricots and raisins, nuts, maple and honey.
-Serve at: 50° – 53° F (10°-12° C).
+Tasting it you'll recognize sweet spices like cinnamon and cloves, dried fruit like apricots and raisins, nuts, maple and honey.
+Serve at: 50° - 53° F (10°-12° C).
 Foods to pair Vinsanto with: caramel, coffee and dried fruit based desserts, or a sharp salty cheese, even Roquefort.
 This chocolate and coffee (mocha) mousse cake with caramel and peanuts sounds perfect!

 Sauternes is a sweet wine from the Sauternais region near Bordeaux, France.
 It is made with Noble Rot from Sémillon, Sauvignon blanc, and Muscadelle grapes.
 The grapes are often harvested late in the season to give the wine extra sugar.
 Sauternes wine has flavors of honey, apricots and peaches with subtle nutty notes.
 In addition to pairing well with desserts, it also goes well with a number of savory dishes, such as seafood and creamy dishes.
 Serve at: 50° F (10° C).
 Foods to pair Sauternes with: savory dishes with cheeses and caramelized onions and desserts like cheesecakes, custards, meringues, and tarts like this jam tart with olive oil crust.

 Though Sauternes is the most famous French sweet wine, it is not the only one.
 Vin Doux Naturels (VDN) are wines obtained by an early termination of the fermentation with alcohol (fortified wines), the Vin de raisins surmûris is produced from overripe grapes, and theVin de Paille is a straw wine.
 You can find more information in this article about the sweet wines of France.